5FB5/downloader_script/README.md

 # pydownloader_script
-Script for downloading files you needed using links from .txt file
+Script for downloading files you needed links from .txt file

 # what you need
 * Python (My version is 3.8.2)